Staffbase/plugins-client-sdk/README.md

 ## Installation

 We provide our Plugin Client SDK via [npm](https://www.npmjs.com/package/@staffbase/plugins-client-sdk).
-Thus, you can just use npm for installation:
+Thus, you can just use yarn for installation:

 ```
-npm install @staffbase/plugins-client-sdk
+yarn add @staffbase/plugins-client-sdk
 ```